timmbogner/Farm-Data-Relay-System/README.md

 ## Thank you
 ...very much for checking out my project!
 I truly appreciate everyone across the net who has reached out with assistance and encouragement.
 If you have any questions, comments, or issues please feel free to contact me at timmbogner@gmail.com.

-If you have any extra money laying around, you could [send it to me via this Paypal link](https://www.paypal.com/donate/?business=F2MYGWWTGG5PN&no_recurring=0&item_name=Anything+helps%21&currency_code=USD).
-I'm a farmer by occupation, and donations would help me to spend more time developing farm gadgets over the winter months.
+If you have any extra money, please consider [supporting me](https://www.buymeacoffee.com/TimmB).
+I'm a farmer by occupation, and donations would help me to spend more time developing farm gadgets.

 Development of this project would not have been possible without the *gracious* support of my former employer, [**Sola Gratia Farm**](https://www.solagratiacsa.com/) of **Urbana, IL, USA**.
 Sola Gratia is a community-based farm dedicated to growing high-quality produce and sharing it with those in need.
 Thank you!